SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 * `save_everystep`: Saves the result at every timeseries_steps iteration.
   Default is true if `isempty(saveat)`.
 * `timeseries_steps`: Denotes how many steps between saving a value for the timeseries.
-These "steps" are the steps that the solver stops internally, not the ones that are instructed by the user (all solvers work in a step-like manner).
+These "steps" are the steps that the solver stops internally (the ones you get by `save_everystep = true`), not the ones that are instructed by the user (all solvers work in a step-like manner).
 Defaults to 1.
 * `save_start`: Denotes whether the initial condition should be included in the solution type as the first timepoint.
 Defaults to true.